 Focus is on the difference between service industries and manufacturing industries.
 Topics include the development of marketing strategies in service industries.

-Prerequisite: MKT 301.
+Prerequisite: MKT 201 or MKT 301.

-Offered: Fall.
+Offered: As needed.

 MKT 323 - Direct Marketing (3)

 Direct marketing strategy and techniques are introduced.
 Topics include databases, electronic media, direct mail, catalogs, direct response advertising, telemarketing, and the role of direct marketing in the marketing mix.